ikennaokpala/ikennaokpala.github.io/content/posts/object-oriented-mapping-in-golang.md

 # draft = true
 +++

-Today, I gave a talk on ORMs in Golang.
+Today, I gave a talk on ORMs in Golang at the [London Golang Meetup](http://www.meetup.com/Go-London-User-Group/).

+Thanks to everyone who turned up and for those who could not make it, here is video recording link https://skillsmatter.com/skillscasts/6162-orms-with-golang.

-In this talk I started by defining what ORMs are with a slight detour on the brief history of Object Oriented Mapping.
+I started my talk by defining what Object Relational Mapping is with a slight detour on its brief history thus far (mostly from what I have witnessed).

 Then I went on to talk about WHY?
 ORMs are important and HOW? useful they are.